ItsHarper/hcloud-big-builds/README.md

-## Setup

-1. Create Google Cloud project named `GrapheneOS Builder`
-2. Create low-power Compute Engine VM named `source-downloader`
-  * Debian 13 (trixie)
-  * Default boot disk configuration
-  * Copy `startup.sh` contents into `Startup script` field (Advanced tab)
-  * MAYBE NOT: Automatic restart off (Advanced tab)
-  * MAYBE NOT: Additional 275GB balanced persistent disk named `grapheneos-build-<num>`

-## High level options
+## High level architecture options

-* Google Cloud (tortoise)
+The current plan is to go straight to Hetzner instead of continuing to do perf analysis in GCP first.
+Keep reading for why Hetzner's offering seems like such a great fit.

+* GCP (tortoise strategy)
 	* Only fast enough if we always keep storage allocated
 	* Constant storage allocation means high fixed costs
-* Google Cloud (hare)
+* GCP (hare strategy)
 	* All persistent storage types are high-latency
-	* Only temporary storage can be used for actually building
+	* Only temporary storage is fast enough to actually build from
-	* Spot VM isn't viable without persistent storage, so we're paying full price for compute
+	* Spot VM isn't viable without persistent storage, so we'd have to pay full price for compute
 	* Two sub-options
 		* Every build costs the full amount
-			* I suspect this will cost well over $1 per build
+			* I suspect this would cost well over the max target $1 per build
 		* Store data to Google Cloud Storage between builds
-			* Enables Very Flexible Pricing scheme (GCS)
+			* Enables Very Flexible Pricing scheme (GCP)
 				* One-off build: $`X`
 				* Batch of builds: $`X + (hours * 0.011) + (?? * builds)`
 			* Adds complexity